shipyardapp/Shipyard-Documentation/docs/reference/code/command.md

 </TabItem>
 </Tabs>

-We currently only accept arguments that have **both** a Flag and a Value, as these more explicit.
+We currently only accept arguments that have **both** a Flag and a single Value, as these more explicit.

 If you have a valid use case for needing positional arguments or a boolean flag, please reach out to support.

 :::caution
-**Note:** Command arguments are not suitable for secrets.
+Command arguments are not suitable for secrets.
 They are available to change the behavior of your script with values that are not secret, like a file name to process or column names in a table to work with.
-For secrets, use [environment variables](../environment-variables/).
+For secrets, use [environment variables](../requirements/environment-variables).
 :::

 ## Screenshots